24th May 2017

 It is predicted that cocoa bean yields will fail to meet our demand for chocolate within the next few years, so scientists have been trying to come up with a solution.

 Almost 4 million tons of cocoa are produced every year but, worldwide demand is set to reach 4.5million tons in the near future.
-To keep chocolate lovers happy and stocked up on their favourite chocolate treats, scientists have been trying to find a substitute for the cocoa bean.
-A paper suggesting that the seed of the jackfruit could be used as a substitute for cocoa beans was recently published in the Journal of Agricultural and Food Chemistry.
+To keep chocolate lovers happy and stocked up on their favorite chocolate treats, scientists have been trying to find a substitute for the cocoa bean.
+A paper suggesting that the seed of the jackfruit could be used as a chocolate substitute was recently published in the Journal of Agricultural and Food Chemistry.

 The jackfruit, sometimes simply known as 'jak', is the largest tree-borne fruit, reaching up to 35kg in weight and 90 cm in length.
 The fruit grows in South and South-eastern Asia.